Dogma: Pyrrhonism

+Modern epistemology

+According to Immanuel Kant and Søren Kierkegaard, religious dogmas are subjective assertions (by definition).

 In religion

 Christianity

-In Christianity, a dogma is a belief communicated by divine revelation and defined by the Church, The organization's formal religious positions may be taught to new members or simply communicated to those who choose to become members.
+In Christianity, a dogma is a belief communicated by divine revelation and defined by the Church.
+The organization's formal religious positions may be taught to new members or simply communicated to those who choose to become members.
 It is rare for agreement with an organization's formal positions to be a requirement for attendance, though membership may be required for some church activities.

 In the narrower sense of the church's official interpretation of divine revelation, theologians distinguish between defined and non-defined dogmas, the former being those set out by authoritative bodies such as the Roman Curia for the Catholic Church, the latter being those which are universally held but have not been officially defined, the nature of Christ as universal redeemer being an example.
 The term originated in late ancient Greek philosophy legal usage, in which it meant a decree or command, and came to be used in the same sense in early Christian theology.
 Protestants to differing degrees are less formal about doctrine, and often rely on denomination-specific beliefs, but seldom refer to these beliefs as dogmata.
 The first unofficial institution of dogma in the Christian church was by Saint Irenaeus in his Demonstration of Apostolic Teaching, which provides a 'manual of essentials' constituting the 'body of truth'.